 The result?
 Not only does customer service quality suffer, but so does employee morale.

-Inefficient and disorganized knowledge base solutions result in confusion for your frontline staff.
+Inefficient and disorganized knowledge management results in confusion for your frontline staff.
 Bank employees can’t find the information they need which impacts their confidence and the confidence of customers.
 As a matter of fact, one of the top reasons why banking customers switch to another financial institution is because they feel they get the “runaround” from poorly trained bank or CU employees.

 In order to change this, banks and credit unions need to ensure that every employee has: